The perfect choice for young learners

-Kate assures.
+Lesley assures.
 And the children in the EYC do feel safe and happy.
 They are taught by experienced, compassionate teachers, teaching assistants and child care assistants who follow rigorous health and safety and safeguarding procedures.

 As for the learning, Harrow Bangkok Early Years deliver through a play-based approach, guided by the British Early Years Foundation Stage curriculum and with a strong emphasis on developing the foundations of core basic skills such as reading, writing and mathematics.

 ‘Through our play-based thematic approach, children are learning and they don’t even realise it - they think they're playing.
 There is a strong emphasis on exploration, investigation and creativity.
 It is a child-led approach, the children choose what they want to do and how they want to use the resources available.
 The adults join the children, at times guiding their play and gently steering it to meet the objectives of the curriculum.’
-Explains Kate.
+Explains Lesley.